Skip to main content

 • Predicting Temperature

-• Example of using weather data to predict temperature based on humidity.
+• Example: Weather data to predict temperature based on humidity.

 • Training Data

-• 80% of data used for training the regression model.
+• Use 80% of available data to train the model

 • Linear Regression